 It seems like a reasonable question.
-How do you write for teens when you’re nowhere near a teen yourself?
+How do you write fiction books for teens when you’re nowhere near a teen yourself?
 For me it’s easy as I’ve never really grown into a fully fledged adult and on top of that, I have a 17 (soon to be 18) year old son.

 Being around teenagers as much as I am certainly helps.
 I have a lot of deep voiced teenage boys in my house regularly!